 - Squishy Stress Relief Balls

-This is a fun set of stress-relief toys that provide various types of relaxing and therapy balls to use when you are feeling stressed.
-This is a 12-pack of toys, so you can keep them all or share them with friends.
+This is a fun set of stress-relief toysthat provide various types of relaxing and therapy balls to use when you are feeling stressed.
+Some come with multiple items in a pack, so you can keep them all or share them with friends.
 Keep them at the office on a shelf, where anyone can make use of them when they need to.
 There are also a lot of different creative activities you can try out with the toys.

 Here is something a little bit different than the other products mentioned.
-This bubbler is not a toy you physically play with, but just something you look at in order to calm yourself down.
+This Liquid Motion Bubbleris not a toy you physically play with, but just something you look at in order to calm yourself down.
 It is a wonderful way to relax and try to create a calming environment when you have just dealt with something very stressful.
 You can also watch the liquid motion of the motion bubbler just before a big test or when you have a marketing

-Another good stress relief accessory that is a bit different from the various other toys mentioned is the Hand Massager Glove made by a company called Gideon.
+Another good stress relief accessory that is a bit different from the various other toys mentioned is the Hand Massager Glove.
 This is not only going to help with stress relief, which often results in pain in the hands, but it can help with fatigue and soreness of your hands.
 That way, it is a good product both for emotional and physical stress.
 The glove has massage balls in each glove that can be moved around and placed on any part of your body in order to get a relaxing and calming experience.

 - Stress Relieving Animal Designs Coloring Book